Celebrate Women’s Equality Day at Work! [Tips+Ideas]

 Consider sectors like Finance where women are still a large minority in boardrooms and on staff.
 In 2023, numerous professional networks exist explicitly to help support and celebrate Women, such as the Financial Women's Association, Women's Bond Club, and 100 Women In Finance.

-By giving employees the chance to join professional networks and celebrate the work done by women in your sector, you're doing the necessary work of raising awareness and allowing team members to engage in professional communities that make a difference.
+By giving employees the chance to join professional networks and celebrate the work done by women in your industry, you're doing the necessary work of raising awareness and allowing team members to engage in professional communities that make a difference.

-- Promote Women-first Mentorship Program: For Women's Equality Day, why not consider creating a "Women-First" mentoring program?
-This can be anything from an internal one-on-one/group mentorship scheme to allow female employees to engage with more senior women leaders in their field and areas of interest.
 As anyone who has benefited from a mentor knows, mentoring goes beyond professional support or networking opportunities - it can profoundly impact self-expression, confidence, career growth, and L&D pathways, and is a real-world, tangible positive for women employees.

-Next Generation Pathways
+5. Next Generation Pathways

 An effective and very tangible way to impact opportunities for women in the workplace is by offering internships to young women and girls straight out of mandated education, especially in sectors where women are underrepresented, like in Tech, Finance, and Logistics.